justinrgarrard/world-of-naevis.net/docs/character_creation/class/index.md

 #### Multiclassing

 Multiclassing is done through the use of [feats](../../more/feats/multiclassing).
 Humans are the only race that can multiclass before level 5.
+Examples can be found [here](../../more/prebuilt_characters/index).